Team

 Contact: l.hoffmann(at)umwelt-campus.de, telephone: 06782 17-1934

-Isabel Janke, scientific assistant
+Isabel Janke, scientific assistance

 As a scientific assistant I mainly deal with the evaluation and determination of macrozoobenthos samples.
 I am responsible for the ecological long-term monitoring in the national park and in the Steinbachtalsperre in Kempfeld.
 I am also involved in the scientific monitoring of renaturation measures on water columns in cooperation with the Ministry for Climate Protection, Environment, Energy and Mobility.
 Furthermore, I am investigating the occurence of noble crayfish populations, especially in the Steinbachtalsperre.